percona/pbm-docs/docs/features/point-in-time-recovery.md

 * **Logical backups**

-    Before backup starts, point-in-time recovery routine is automatically disabled.
-Oplog slices are created by a backup routine during the backup creation.
-After the backup is complete, point-in-time recovery routine is re-enabled automatically.
+        Before backup starts, the point-in-time recovery routine is automatically disabled.
+A backup routine creates oplog slices during the backup creation.
+After the backup is complete, the point-in-time recovery routine is re-enabled automatically.
 It copies the slices taken during the backup and continues oplog slicing from the latest timestamp.

 * **Physical backups**